 History of Ladywood School, Indianapolis

 In the 1920s, Saint Mary-of-the-Woods College was thriving as well as the high school, namely, St. Mary’s Institute.
 Accrediting agencies were not in favor of colleges and high schools sharing the same facilities.
 A decision was made to locate the Academy elsewhere.

-In September of 1926, Laurel Hall, now to be known as Ladywood School for Girls was opened with six young women in Sophomore year and eight in Freshmen year.
+In September 1926, Laurel Hall, now to be known as Ladywood School for Girls, was opened with six young women in sophomore year and eight in freshmen year.
 Due to an increase in enrollment, Loretto Hall was built and opened in 1928.
 Ladywood School was maintained as an exclusive finishing school for 37 years.
 In 1963, a new school building was erected and Laurel Hall and some other property were sold.
 In 1970, St. Agnes Academy merged with Ladywood.
 The young women who graduated from Ladywood became very influential in the local area as well as in many areas of the world.